parampatel21/cracked-bars/README.md

 - The only point here I missed was the click-to-delete bar feature, which consequently I could have integrates
 - Better mobile interface could be integrated, performance is iffy at 15k+ datapoints
 - Standardize date formatting
+- 404 or route handling not set up